danilarrotcha/pocofertes/README.md

 * Seed the database, with the help of the **Offers.Data.Initializer** project in this source.
 Make sure you set the proper connection string at the **app.config** file found in the same project.
    Run the test **'OffersDbInitializer'**.
 * You will then be ready to launch the web application.
+* If you like to run karma and see how fun tests go, just open the command line and locate your self into the project Offers area and run karma command: *karma start*

 # <a name="other"></a> Other points of interests:
 If you would like to see the angular SPA go to Offers Area.